bartekmi/x10/x10/doc/base_library.md

 # Class Definition - 'StyleControl'

-Automatically inserted by code generation schemes which require separate intermediate component to control visibility
+Automatically inserted by code generation schemes which require separate intermediate component to control style (see attributes of 'Visual')

 - Inherits From: ClassDefVisual

 ### Attribute 'Content' (Primary)

-The content which is made visible or invisible
+The content which is styled by this control

 ### Attribute 'id'